 Final Thoughts

-This wraps it up for today’s guide which walks you through everything you need to know about Ativan and how it makes you feel.
+This wraps up today’s guide, which walks you through everything you need to know about Ativan and its effects.

 As you can see, Ativan’s primary effect is sedation and relaxation.
-However, it can also have several side effects that vary in severity depending on how you use the drug, so make sure that you always abide by the prescription and never take it on your own.
+However, it can also have several side effects that vary in severity depending on how you use the drug.
+Therefore, it’s crucial to always follow the prescription and never take it without medical advice.
+If you or a loved one is struggling with Ativan use or experiencing adverse effects, seeking medical attention is paramount.

 Published on: 2023-02-26